mdschatz/rote/doc/source/core/imports/mpi.rst

 MPI
 ---
-All communication within Elemental is built on top of the Message Passing Interface (MPI).
-Just like with BLAS and LAPACK, a minimal set of datatype independent abstractions has been built directly on top of the standard MPI interface.
-This has the added benefit of localizing the changes required for porting Elemental to architectures that do not have full MPI implementations available.
+All communication within |projectName| is built on top of the Message Passing Interface (MPI).
+As with BLAS, a thin inerface wrapper is built to accomodate the standard MPI interface.

+This section has been lifted from the documentation for the Elemental library by Jack Poulson `<>`_.
-The prototypes can be found in `include/elemental/core/imports/mpi.hpp <https://github.com/elemental/Elemental/tree/master/include/elemental/core/imports/mpi.hpp>`_, while the implementations are in
+The prototypes can be found in `include/tensormental/core/imports/mpi.hpp <>`_, while the implementations are in
-`src/imports/mpi.cpp <https://github.com/elemental/Elemental/tree/master/src/imports/mpi.cpp>`_.
+`src/imports/mpi.cpp <>`_.

 Datatypes
 ^^^^^^^^^